sftpplus/sftpplus-docs/src/doc_source/configuration/analytics.rst

 :Values: * Number of seconds
 :From version: 3.44.0
 :Description:
-    Time interval, in seconds, between system resources measurements.
+    Time interval, in seconds, between system checks.

-    This value is only used for metrics which require taking constant snapshots of the system state.
+    This value is only used by analytics functionality that requires constant monitoring.
+    For example, checking the resource usage or auto-disabling of inactive accounts.

     Login date, time, and transfer activity is recorded in real time.